 - Urgent ultrasound helpful if miscarriage or ectopic pregnancy suspected.

-- Cases referred to hospital are likely to undergo laparoscopy.
+- Cases referred to hospital may undergo laparoscopy.

 - In miscarriage, pain follows bleeding.
 In ectopic pregnancy, the sequence is usually reversed.